 Wolverine Blues (1993)

-of the end for this once-mighty Swedish Death Metal unit.
-It is on this record that they abandoned the pure Death Metal style,
+beginning of the end for this once-mighty Swedish death metal unit.
+It is on this record that they abandoned the pure death

-in favor of some Death/Rock sound.
+metal style, in favor of some Death/Rock sound.
 Oddly enough, this might have been necessary for them to remain relevant.
-While I disliked

-the production and the vocals, Clandestine was decent enough; however, it was a far cry from Left Hand Path.
+While I disliked the production and the vocals, Clandestine was decent enough; however, it was a far cry from Left

+Hand Path.
 Perhaps, the band didn't have enough creativity to produce more albums that were in-line with their debut.
-There's another

-matter to consider: think of the sheer number of bands that had appeared, since the release of the first Entombed record.
+There's another matter to consider: think of the sheer number of bands that had appeared, since the release of the first Entombed

-Several bands were in Stockholm, playing the same style that Entombed made famous and recording at the same studio, in an
+record.
+Several bands were in Stockholm, playing the same style that Entombed made famous and recording at the same studio,

 to distance themselves from the crowd.